 Inspiring Science Fund win means huge changes for GSC

-We're absolutely delighted to announce that we have been successful in a funding bid for £2.9 million that will allow us to make huge improvements to the centre over the coming years.
+In 2018 we were successful in a funding bid for £2.9 million that will allow us to make huge improvements to the centre over the coming years.

 We'll be transforming the outside of the building, as well as improving our existing facilities and exhibition spaces.
 We're also looking to develop our very own community based learning programme.